Hooks and SimProcedures in Detail

 Each successor will be expected to have

-The general rule is, if you want your SimProcedure to either be able to extract function arguments or cause a program return, use a SimProcedure.
+The general rule is, if you want your SimProcedure to either be able to extract function arguments or cause a program return, write a full SimProcedure class.
 Otherwise, use a user hook.

 This means that you can replace library functions with your own code.